Albertini14/Obsidian-Hax/Teams/Red Team/Payload Delivery.md

 Set shell = WScript.CreateObject("Wscript.Shell")
 shell.Run("C:\Windows\System32\calc.exe"),1,True
 ```
 Here, we first create an object of the `WScript` library to call the execution payload, which serves like a cmd.
 Then utilize the `Run` method to execute the payload, which in this case is the `calc.exe`, or run any other command that we want.
-And also set the Window Style to `1` which means that it would be visible (We can instead use a `0` to hide the window and run the program in the background) and finally set the Wait for Completion value to `True` To wait until the command completes to continue execution Again to run it `wscript PoC.vbs` in the cmd.
+And also set the Window Style to `1` which means that it would be visible (We can instead use a `0` to hide the window and run the program in the background) and finally set the Wait for Completion value to `True` To wait until the command completes to continue execution.
+Again to run it `wscript PoC.vbs` in the cmd.
 We can also use `cscript`.

 ---
 If the `.vbs` are blacklisted, then we rename the file to `.txt` and run it with `wscript` like this